gabriel-inf/oscars-newtech/doc/source/userdoc/enhanced/virtual_topo_doc.rst

 - MPLS routers and connected ports.
 - Network links connecting a pair of MPLS routers.

 All circuit service begins and terminates are devices and ports on the Service-Layer.
 The MPLS-Layer, meanwhile, is abstracted out of the Service-Layer such that no MPLS elements are included.
-For each pair of elements on the border between the two layers, there exist two abstract edges as shown in the figure below (refer to the :doc:`../topologyref_doc` for an introduction to the topology element illustrations used throughout this document).
+For each pair of elements on the border between the two layers, there exist two abstract edges as shown in the figure below (refer to the :ref:`topologyref` for an introduction to the topology element illustrations used throughout this document).
 These edges represent a logical connection through the MPLS-Layer.

 .. figure:: ../../.static/service_topo.gif
     :width: 45%